 Finding: Complies as Proposed.
 The McLoughlin-Canemah Trail Plan is a special purpose plan that is part of the City's Transportation System Plan, an adopted Ancillary Document to the Oregon City Comprehensive Plan.
 The TSP is both a technical document and a conceptual guide that requires regular review in order to maintain and update it.
-The applicant, City of Oregon City, has presented the update for input by the residents, affected agencies, property owners, the Parks and Recreation Advisory Committee, the Historic Review Board, Transportation Advisory Committee, Natural Resources Committee, Neighborhood Associations, Planning Commission and City Commission in accordance with the recommended method described in the Comprehensive Plan and pursuant to the applicable process described in Oregon City Municipal Code section 17.50.170.
+The applicant, Oregon City Public Works Department, has presented the update for input by the residents, affected agencies, property owners, the Parks and Recreation Advisory Committee, the Historic Review Board, Transportation Advisory Committee, Neighborhood Associations, Planning Commission and City Commission in accordance with the recommended method described in the Comprehensive Plan and pursuant to the applicable process described in Oregon City Municipal Code section 17.50.170.
 The plan implementation process is consistent with the Comprehensive Plan.